If you want to learn jazz piano voicings this will be a great starter lesson for you.

-By increasing your understanding of jazz harmony, chord progressions, and jazz piano voicings you can open up an incredible world of self expression through jazz piano.
+By increasing your understanding of jazz piano harmony, chord progressions, and jazz piano voicings you can open up an incredible world of self expression through jazz piano.

 Creative Jazz Piano Is Like Creative Cooking